The Ultimate Guide to Using the Free Online PDF Editor

 Privacy and Security

 Because the editor runs entirely in your browser, no file content is transmitted over the network.
+The tool's server only serves the initial page HTML and JavaScript — after that, all processing happens on your device.
 This is especially important for:

 - Medical records and insurance forms